NonaSuomy/WirePodVectorCommandHomeAssistant/README.md

 ### AgentID ###

+**Note:** _Uncommenting AgentID stuff in the code is not required to use the default HA agent!
+It is an optional setting when you have multiple agents that are not the default agent in Home Assistant.
+Uncommenting these in the go code and not setting the AgentID properly may give you HTML status codes that you can't see and may not work.
+Test the default agent before using this._

 If you want Vector to use a specific Agent ID you setup for him under assist manager.
 You need to uncomment these three lines and add your agentID := "################################" etc, to the middle one.
 Otherwise, it will use the default one.

 ![image](https://github.com/NonaSuomy/WirePodVectorCommandHomeAssistant/assets/1906575/c155cd51-62f9-414b-9b48-b07f6b3e009c)